-The Headteacher/Senior Teacher/Chair of governors (where the allegation is in reference to the Headteacher) on all such occasions must immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO).
+The Headteacher/Senior Teacher/Chair of Governors (where the allegation is in reference to the Head Teacher) on all such occasions must immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO).
+The Head Teacher/Senior Teacher/ Chair of Governors must:

-The Headteacher/Senior Teacher must:

-Follow all advice given by the LADO throughout the investigation process, including how to manage the staff member, supply staff member, governor, volunteer or contractor against whom the allegation is made, as well as supporting other staff, supply staff members, governors, volunteers and contractors within the workplace.

-Follow all advice given by the LADO relating to supporting the child making the allegation, as well as other children connected to the organisation.

-Ensure feedback is provided to the LADO about the outcome of any internal investigations.

-The school will follow the local safeguarding procedures for managing allegations against staff, supply staff, governors, volunteers and contractors, a copy of which can be found in the (Google Drive) Staff Handbook.
+- Follow all advice given by the LADO throughout the investigation process, including how to manage the staff member, supply staff member, governor, volunteer or contractor against whom the allegation is made, as well as supporting other staff, supply staff members, governors, volunteers and contractors within the workplace. - Follow all advice given by the LADO relating to supporting the child making the allegation, as well as other children connected to the organisation. - Ensure feedback is provided to the LADO about the outcome of any internal investigations. - The school will follow the local safeguarding procedures for managing allegations against staff, supply staff, governors, volunteers and contractors, a copy of which can be found in our (Google drive) Staff handbook.

 If the allegation is made against a member of staff supplied by an external agency, the agency will be kept fully informed and involved in any enquiries from the LADO.
 Suspension of the member of staff against whom an allegation has been made needs careful consideration and, if necessary, we will consult with the LADO in making this decision.
 Guidance will also be sought from HR.